Characterizing Planar Tanglegram Layouts and Applications to Edge Insertion Problems: Preliminaries

 Our notation for tanglegram layouts builds on the notation used in \cite{layout}.
 In any layout, the number of crossings is completely determined by the order of the leaves in the two trees and the bijection $\phi$ matching these leaves, as the between-tree edges $(t_i,s_{\phi(i)})$ and $(t_j,s_{\phi(j)})$ intersect when $t_i$ is embedded above $t_j$ and $s_{\phi(i)}$ is embedded below $s_{\phi(j)}$.
 Since we are primarily interested in the number of crossings rather than specific coordinates of the plane embedding, we give the following definition.

-\begin{definition} Let $(T,S,\phi)$ be a tanglegram, and let $f:(T,S,\phi)\to \mathbb{R}^2$ be a tanglegram layout.
-The \textit{leaf order of $f$} is a pair of ordered lists $(X,Y)$, where $X$ and $Y$ respectively list the leaves of $T$ and $S$ in order of appearance from top to bottom in $f(T,S,\phi)$. \end{definition}
+\begin{definition} Let $(T,S,\phi)$ be a tanglegram drawn in the plane with a given layout.
+The \textit{leaf order} of the given layout is a pair of ordered lists $(X,Y)$, where $X$ and $Y$ respectively list the leaves of $T$ and $S$ in order of appearance from top to bottom in the layout. \end{definition}

-One can view the leaf order of a layout $(X,Y)$ as an equivalence class of layouts, where $f\sim g$ whenever $f$ and $g$ draw the leaves of $T$ and $S$ in the same order from top to bottom.
+One can view the leaf order of a layout $(X,Y)$ as an equivalence class of layouts, where two layouts are equivalent if they draw the leaves of $T$ and $S$ in the same order from top to bottom.
 To recover a layout from the ordered lists $(X,Y)$, one can draw the leaves listed in $X$ and $Y$ from top to bottom respectively on $x=0$ and $x=1$, and then use the information from $T$, $S$, and $\phi$ to draw the trees and between-tree edges.
 Flips generate all trees isomorphic to $T$ or $S$, so they can act on leaf orders $(X,Y)$ to obtain all possible leaf orders, where a flip at an internal vertex $u$ acts on $(X,Y)$ by reversing the order of the elements in $\leaf(u)$ in the appropriate list $X$ or $Y$.
 Throughout this paper, we abuse terminology and refer to this pair of lists $(X,Y)$ also as a tanglegram layout.

 We will often decompose $X$ and $Y$ into concatenated lists $(X_1X_2\ldots X_m,Y_1Y_2\ldots Y_n)$, where each $X_i$ or $Y_j$ is some ordered collection of consecutive leaves.
 We do not impose any restrictions on $X_i$ and $Y_j$ beyond the fact that they must contain consecutive leaves, but usually we will use $X_i$ or $Y_j$ to represent the leaves in $\leaf(u)$ or $\leaf(v)$ for some $u\in T$ or $v\in S$.
 If we start with the layout $(X_1\ldots X_i\ldots X_m,Y)$ and the sublist $X_i$ contains the elements in $\leaf(u)$, we will denote the layout after a flip at $u$ as $(X_1\ldots \overline{X_i}\ldots X_m,Y)$, where the bar indicates that the sublist $X_i$ is reversed.
 Note that while this notation using lists is convenient, the reader should visualize $(X,Y)$ as embeddings into the plane, and when possible, we will include drawings to help illustrate the arguments that we make using these ordered lists.